 Current Syslog Solution

 We’ve been recommending that people point network syslog at a Linux system running syslog-NG.
-Then use syslog-NG to archive audit trail records that won’t be further processed or looked at unless needed, filter out “noise” (frequent messages of little value), and then multiplex the remaining syslog stream to various consuming products, including pagers and other forms of notification.
-With per-consumer filters as desired.
+Then use syslog-NG to archive audit trail records that won’t be further processed or looked at unless needed, filter out “noise” (frequent messages of little value), and then multiplex the remaining syslog stream to various consuming products, including pagers and other forms of notification, with per-consumer filters as desired.

 Even when sites have Splunk, you can use syslog-NG to reduce the volume of data going into Splunk, possibly reducing your licensing costs.